 Upgrade Pentaho Servers and Design Tools

-The upgrade process is similar whether you are upgrading the entire Pentaho Business Analytics (BA) suite or the Data Integration (DI) pieces only.
+The upgrade process is similar whether you are upgrading the Pentaho Business Analytics (BA) Server or the Data Integration (DI) Server.

+Note: This process assumes you manually installed your original BA Server or original DI Server.

 Upgrade the Pentaho Business Analytics Server